BigBrotherBot/big-brother-bot/README.md

 * [Documentation](http://wiki.bigbrotherbot.net/)
 * [Wikipedia](http://en.wikipedia.org/wiki/Big_Brother_Bot)

+## Installation, configuration and usage

+Please refer to our documentation wiki as linked above for a full manual.

 ## For developers

 B3 is an extremely extensible software.
 Support for new online games can be added quite easily by creating new parsers